tsudonymn/amped-didit/pages/StoryFork.md

 - Technical stuff
 	- Need to be able to point to a specific place in a story
 		- Words in?
+		- Is there a better way for formats like epub?
+	- How do others